 Health Tools help you make wise health decisions or take action to improve your health.

 The most common cause of PAD is the buildup of plaque inside blood vessels called arteries.
 Plaque is made up of excess cholesterol, calcium, and other substances in your bloodstream.
 Over time, plaque builds up in the walls of the arteries, including the ones that feed your legs.
-The plaque narrows the space through which oxygen- and nutrient-rich blood can flow.
+The plaque may narrow the space through which oxygen- and nutrient-rich blood can flow.
 Poor blood flow "starves" the muscles and other tissues in the lower body.

 What Increases Your Risk